 When you save the document, close it, and reopen it, you’ll notice that the editing controls on the top ribbon have been grayed out.
 If you allow editing in certain document sections, click in that area to re-access the rules.
 Once everything is in place, click “Yes, Enforce Protection,” then type and retype a password before clicking OK.

-Navigate to the Review tab and select the Restrict Editing icon to disable the protection.
-At the bottom of the Restrict Editing pane, click the Stop Protection button, enter the password and click OK.
+Navigate to the Review tab and select the Restrict Editing icon to turn off the protection.
+At the bottom of the Restrict Editing pane, click the Stop Protection button, enter the password, and click OK.
 Uncheck the Formatting and Editing Restrictions options that appear on the pane.

 To add a digital signature to your document, go to File > Info > Protect Document and select Add a Digital Signature.
 It informs readers that you and no one else signed your Word document, indicating that you were the last person to revise and save it.